 NEW artists and returning artists with NEW items and or NEW techniques must be pre-juried.
 Photos will only be allowed for preliminary indication of suitability.
-Finished items MUST be presented to a pre-jury session for final evaluation.
+Only finished items may be submitted to a pre-jury session for evaluation.

 The Jurors have the authority to reject inappropriate items at any time before or during the Sale.
 Inappropriate items may include but are not limited to: kits using commercially produced items, commercially produced and/or re-purposed garments.
 Jury decisions are FINAL.

 No item can be previously worn, used, or shown more than three consecutive years.
 An item that has not sold after three years may return if it has been re-purposed, over-dyed or surface designed.